Prospective Students: Frequently Asked Questions

 Are there opportunities for publishing and presenting work?

 Presentation and publication of research is encouraged.
 Members of the research team (both MS and PhD - level) typically present research every year at national and local conferences.
 Students in the lab have published review articles and original research in a number of peer-reviewed journals.
 Other opportunities to publish (e.g., book chapters, article and book reviews) also become available from time to time.

 Please see our Research Publications page for more information.

-What is the Health Psychology concentration, and how does it relate to the Geller lab?
+What are the Health Psychology and Neuropsychology concentrations, and how do they relate to the Geller lab?

-Drexel's Clinical Psychology PhD program enables students choose one of four concentrations.
+Drexel's Clinical Psychology PhD program enables students choose concentration(s).
 These concentrations are considered specialty preparation training which facilitate later training and, ultimately, professional specialization.
-Health Psychology is one of the four concentrations offered in the program.
+Health Psychology and/or Clinical Neuropsychology are two of the four concentrations offered in the program.
 Due to the relevance of Health Psychology to our research, most PhD students in the Geller Lab join the Health Psychology Concentration.
 However, students also have the option to join the Clinical Neuropsychology Concentration because of its relevance to Spiers’ work.

 What's the timeline for interviews and admissions decisions?

-MS: In the Spring, we will begin reviewing applications from applicants to the MS program who have expressed interest in Professor Geller's research or whose research interests may fit well with the lab.
+MS: In the Spring, we will begin reviewing applications from applicants to the MS program who have expressed interest in DGeller and/or Spiers' research or whose research interests may fit well with the lab.
 Out of this set, selected students are invited to Drexel for in-person interviews and an opportunity to meet faculty and students.
 MS interviews are scheduled from mid-March to mid-April.